harveyramer/harvey-ramer-blog/src/article/three-ways-to-boost-website-results.md

 Not every business will have the same success with a social media strategy.
 But it always works as an outreach tool.
 It lets you talk to future customers at scale before they visit your website.

-Every small business can boost visibility with a free profile on [LinkedIn](https://www.linkedin.com), [Facebook](https://www.facebook.com/business), [Instagram](https://business.instagram.com/), [Pinterest](https://business.pinterest.com/), and [Twitter](https://business.twitter.com/en/basics/create-a-twitter-business-profile.html).
+Every small business can boost visibility with a free profile on LinkedIn, Instagram, Pinterest, and Twitter[^4].
 Having business profiles does not mean you must invest equally in content creation on each platform.
 Despite limited engagement, social media profiles will have value.
 They let prospective customers find your business where they hang out.

 A successful digital strategy does not demand the same amount of work on each platform.
 A business selling to other business owners may post on LinkedIn every day but rarely on Facebook, Instagram, or Twitter.
 Another company whose clientele is mainly female may invest heavily in their Pinterest presence.